 GISTs are the most common sarcoma of the gastrointestinal tract and present most often in the stomach or small intestine.
 According to the American Cancer Society, in 2015 approximately 5,000 patients were newly diagnosed with GIST in the United States.
 Estimates for 5-year survival range from 48% to 90% depending upon the stage of the disease at diagnosis.

 Metastatic KIT-driven GIST is a disease characterized by many mutations in KIT, with over 90% of individual KIT-driven GIST patients harboring multiple mutations that drive progression of their disease.
 The complex heterogeneity of KIT mutations within individual tumors and individual patients is a major cause of resistance to existing therapies.
-DCC-2618 has been designed to broadly inhibit all clinically relevant KIT mutations.
+DCC-2618 was designed to inhibit the full spectrum of the known KIT mutations.

 In PDGFRα-driven GIST, there are no approved therapies.
-The primary PDGFRα mutations are mostly insensitive to imatinib and other drugs approved for GIST.
-As a result, there is no clinical data regarding the emergence of secondary drug resistance mutations.
+The primary PDGFRα mutations are mostly insensitive to imatinib and other drugs approved for GIST and clinical data regarding the emergence of secondary drug resistance mutations is limited and uncertain.
 DCC-2618 has been designed as a PDGFRα switch control inhibitor, which compared to a traditional kinase inhibitor, reduces the likelihood of treatment-emergent mutations.

 (Blanke et al. 2008)